 Please email your request to firstname.lastname@example.org.
 We will follow up on your request as soon as possible.
 If you have any questions or need additional information please call (954) 262-1638.

-The Office of Research and Innovation offers a wide variety of training courses for industry and hazardous materials workers.
-Programs and training exerices allow students the ability to adapt their skills to the marine environment so as to effectively respond to both manmade and natural events and disasters.
+The Institute for Disaster and Emergency Preparedness offers a wide variety of training courses for industry and hazardous materials workers.
+Programs and training exercise allow students the ability to adapt their skills to the marine environment so as to effectively respond to both manmade and natural events and disasters.
 All trainees receive a basic understanding of the maritime environment, hazmat/WMD incidents, including NIMS, the role of a responder, how to protect oneself and others, and the skills necessary to support marine emergency response operations.